 I believe you must lift weight off your spirit before you can release it from your body.

-When I weighed 240 pounds, I felt like if I had the world’s weight on my shoulders.
+When I weighed 240 pounds, I felt as if I had the weight of the world on my shoulders.

 It was like the mental weight I felt inside translated into physical weight on the outside.